ACTH stimulation test

 When the doctor suspects that the adrenal gland is not producing enough cortisol or that the pituitary gland is not producing enough adrenocorticotrophic hormone (ACTH)

-A blood sample is collected and then a small amount of Synacthen is injected into a vein.
+A blood sample is collected and then a small amount of Synacthen is given as an intramuscular injection.
 A further blood sample is taken after 30 minutes and sometimes after 60 minutes.

 Synacthen is a manufactured drug that acts like adrenocorticotrophic hormone (ACTH) by stimulating the adrenal gland to produce more cortisol.
 By measuring the rise in cortisol in the blood the doctor can see if the adrenal glands are secreting normal amounts of cortisol.